Differential Tractography

 Multi-metrics analysis The metrics we usually use include DTI’s FA and GQI’s QA, RDI, NRDI (see interpretations).
 The following is the implication behind them:

 - RDI increases when there is cell infiltration, which happens in tumor or during inflammation.
-You need to have multishell or DSI acquisitions to use this metric.
+You need to have multi-shell or DSI acquisitions to use this metric.

 - NRDI increases when there is tissue edema.
-You need to have multishell or DSI acquisitions to use this metric.
+You need to have multi-shell or DSI acquisitions to use this metric.

 False discovery rate and statistical testing